Contact Sober Nation's Sponsored Hotline

-Alcohol Use Disorder: Signs and Symptoms
+Alcohol Abuse Signs & Symptoms

 Drinking alcohol is a common and socially acceptable practice in our society.
 Many drink to celebrate, socialize, date, create new business, or unwind after a long week.
 So how do you know when your alcohol consumption is a problem?
 Recognizing the signs and symptoms of alcohol use disorder can help you succeed in addressing these issues and get help for a potential problem.